selvadurai/DSA-Using-C/Learning-C/Notes.md

-register - stores the vairable in the CPU instead of RAM.
+**register** - stores the variable in the CPU instead of RAM.
 Mostly used in loops